Table of Contents

 In this section, we will explore four popular types of paper grade for packaging.

 Each type of paper grade offers unique advantages in terms of strength, durability, and cost-effectiveness, making them suitable for different packaging applications.

 Understanding the characteristics and benefits of each type of paper grade is crucial for businesses to choose the right packaging material for their products.

 Clay Coated News Backboard (CCNB)

-Made from a blend of recycled newsprint, mixed secondary paper, and old corrugated containers.
+Clay Coated News Backboard (CCNB) is a type of paperboard that is made from a blend of recycled newsprint, mixed secondary paper, and old corrugated containers.